-Without shielding enabled, when the first request for content arrives at POP A. The POP does not have the content cached.
+Without shielding enabled, when the first request for content arrives at POP A, the POP does not have the content cached.
 It passes the request along to a customer's origin server to get the content.
 Once the content is retrieved, POP A caches it and sends it on to the user.

-End User Request Origin Server When a second request for that same content arrives at POP A, the content is already cached.
-No request goes to the customer's origin server.
-It's merely sent from the cached copy.
+When a second request for that same content arrives at POP A, the content is a feeling cached.
+No request goes to the customer's original server.
+We merely sent from the cached copy.